 With regard to executive attention, it is important to emphasize that there is extensive evidence that the neurobehavioral consequences of sleep loss can be measured through certain aspects of cognitive functioning [48-50].
 Among the most reliable effects of sleep deprivation is degradation of attention [49, 51], including vigilant attention [51, 52].

-For each trial, an empty box was presented on the Ipad screen, triggering a millisecond counter.
+For each trial, an empty box was presented on an iPad screen, triggering a millisecond counter.
 Participants were requested to press on the screen to stop the counter.
-Participants were instructed to respond as quickly as possible, while also avoiding pressing on the screen when the counter was not displayed (i.e., false starts).
-The inter-stimulus interval, defined as the period between the last response and the appearance of the next stimulus, varied randomly from 2-10 s [41].
+Participants were instructed to respond as quickly as possible, but to avoid pressing on the screen when the counter was not displayed (i.e., false starts).
+The inter-stimulus interval, defined as the period between the last response and the appearance of the next stimulus, varied randomly from 2-10 seconds [41].

 Sleep patterns – The purpose of the objective sleep test was to control the quality and quantity of sleep, and to ensure that subjects did not suffer from sleep deprivation during the four days prior to the study.